 - B.C. doctors slam 'deceptive' LifeLabs marketing for 'long-COVID testing”

 - Pedestrianized Gastown?
 Vancouver plans revitalization for historic area

 Penny has been a familiar face to CTV News Vancouver viewers since 2010.
 She also hosts and produces the CTV News network’s first original podcast, BTS with CTV News Vancouver.

-Penny began her broadcast career in 2007 as an early morning weekend radio news anchor for Rogers radio in the Fraser Valley.
-The next year, she got a job reporting for CKNW radio, where she covered everything from breaking news to elections to the 2010 Vancouver Olympics.
-She was also part of CKNW’s RTDNA award-winning team coverage of the 2011 Stanley Cup Riot.
+Penny began her career in radio as a weekend news anchor for Rogers in the Fraser Valley before moving to CKNW radio for four years, where she covered everything from the 2010 Olympics to high-profile court and politics stories.
+She was also one of the key figures reporting from the thick of the chaos during the 2011 Stanley Cup Riot.

-In 2008, Penny graduated with Honours from BCIT’s Broadcast Journalism program, where she was awarded the Canadian Millennium Excellence Entrance Award.
-She earned a Bachelor of Arts (First Class) from UBC in 2002 where she majored in anthropology and minored in sociology.
+Penny graduated with Honours from BCIT’s Broadcast Journalism program in 2008, where she was awarded the Canadian Millennium Excellence Entrance Award.
+She earned a Bachelor of Arts (First Class) from UBC in 2002, majoring in anthropology and minored in sociology.